Echelon, Hero Version?

 I was thinking the other day about how much I appreciate HERO System from an engineering standpoint.
 Pretty much everything mechanical is quantized, with explicit relationships between power and limitations, and character complications.
 I realized it might be a useful tool for designing Echelon talents, if things line up, so I decided to take a look.

-If I want to map this to HERO System, let’s start with considering each talent to be worth five Character Points per tier (Pre-Basic is worth 5 Character Points, Expert is worth 10 Character Points, and Legendary is worth 35 Character Points).
+If I want to map this to HERO System, let’s start with considering each talent to be worth five Character Points per tier (Basic is worth 5 Character Points, Expert is worth 10 Character Points, and Legendary is worth 35 Character Points).
 However, because power alone is a function of Active Cost, and I want to be able to get good powers (possibly heavily encumbered by limitations), let’s set the Active Cost cap for powers at a tier equal to five points per tier cumulative (that is, sum(1..tier)*5).
 A talent at the Basic tier can be worth 5 Character Points and have effects worth up to 5 Active Cost (1d6 Blast, say, or a 3-point Detect with a +1/2 advantage), a talent at the Veteran tier can be worth 15 Character Points but have effects worth up to 30 Active Cost ((1+2+3)*5; 6d6 Blast, or a 4d6 Blast with a +1/2 advantage) but will need -1 limitations to bring it down to 15 Real Cost, while a talent at the Legendary tier can be worth 35 Character Points and have effects worth up to 140 Active Cost (and thus will need at least -3 limitations).
 It is not necessary for the talent to grant only one effect, and there can be more than one thing at maximum Active Cost.
-For instance, at the Expert tier you could have two 30 Active Cost powers, one with -2 limitations (Real Cost 10) and one with -5 limitations (Real Cost 5).
+For instance, at the Veteran tier you could have two 30 Active Cost powers, one with -2 limitations (Real Cost 10) and one with -5 limitations (Real Cost 5).

 This means that higher-tier powers can be more powerful (exponentially higher Active Cost) if they are more limited, or grow more linearly but be more reliable and/or available.
 This seems pretty good so far.
 Given the standard talent slot allocations (and equating cornerstone and capstone talents to common talents), this gives the table below.